24th Annual Nebraska Conference for Undergraduate Women in Mathematics | January 21-23, 2022

 - Selection of abstracts will be done primarily on merit, except that each home institution will be limited to a maximum of three talks and a total of four presenters.

-- Students chosen as presenters will be accepted to the conference, provided they complete their registration by Oct.
-25 and pay the early-bird registration fee by Dec.
-3.
+- Students chosen as presenters will be accepted to the conference, provided they complete their registration by Dec.
+3 and pay the registration fee.